mawrkus/js-unit-testing-guide/README.md

 The idea to keep in mind is that **dependencies can still be real objects**.
 Don't mock everything because you can.
 Consider using the real version if:

-- it leads to a simple, nice and easy tests setup,
 - it does not create a shared state between the tests, causing unexpected side effects,
-- the code being tested does not make HTTP requests, API calls or browser page reloads,
+- the code being tested does not make HTTP requests or browser page reloads,
-- the speed of execution of the tests stays within the limits you fixed.
+- the speed of execution of the tests stays within the limits you fixed,
+- it leads to a simple, nice and easy tests setup.

 • [Back to ToC](#-table-of-contents) •